NARPNet/swqid/README.md

 # FLAMP Relay File Queue ID Switcher

-swqid (pronounced "squid") is just a simple command line script that uses text search and replace to change the queue ID in FLAMP relay file.
+swqid (SWitch Queue ID, pronounced "squid") is just a simple command line script that uses text search and replace to change the queue ID in FLAMP relay file.

 This can be useful if you have a flamp relay file from one queue ID, but you are trying to fill some blocks for another operator who has the same file but under a different queue id.